State integral models and the tetrahedron equation: Integrable IRC models

-Alternatively, the tetrahedron equation may be understood as an equivalence between two sequences of braid moves that convert one wiring diagram with four wires $H_1$, $H_2$, $H_3$, $H_4$ that represents a reduced word for the longest element of the symmetric group of order $4$ to another wiring diagram representing another reduced word for the same element.
+Alternatively, the tetrahedron equation may be understood as an equivalence between the two sequences of braid moves shown in Fig.~\ref{fig:TE-wires}, which convert one wiring diagram with four wires $H_1$, $H_2$, $H_3$, $H_4$ that represents a reduced word for the longest element of the symmetric group on four letters into another wiring diagram representing another reduced word for the same element.
 Each braid move corresponds to a factor of the local Boltzmann weight.
+The four factors on the left-hand side of~\eqref{eq:TE} correspond, from left to right, to the four arrows in the top row of Fig.~\ref{fig:TE-wires}; the four factors on the right-hand side correspond similarly to the arrows in the bottom row.